Academic Councils and Committees

 Each PAC has an internal PAC coordinator who is responsible for:

 Proper recording of meeting notes and assessments is a key component for accreditation and continuous improvement efforts.
-The department's Academic Assistant maintains PAC records, such as meeting agendas, notes, and current rosters.
+The department's academic assistant maintains current PAC rosters.
 The Office of Instruction performs an audit of PAC assessments at the end of each fiscal year in July.

-Detailed information regarding the structure, formation, and purpose of a PAC is outlined in the PAC Guidelines document, which is posted on staff.dunwoody.
+Detailed information regarding the structure, formation, and purpose of a PAC is outlined in the PAC Guidelines document, which is posted on the PAC Sharepoint.